 So make every day a special occasion and share the gift that never goes out of style—your smile!

 Smiling can help you manage stress and anxiety as it releases endorphins chemicals that make you happier.
-Smiling in stressful situations is not easy, but smiling does help to calm you down especially if you are in an awkward situation.
+Smiling in stressful situations is not easy, but smiling does contribute to calm you down especially if you are in an awkward position.
 So the next time you are feeling stressed, SMILE.

 Children in hospitals who are exposed to comedies and comic characters often report less pain compared to those who don’t have those experiences.
 Your body is more relaxed when you smile which contributes to good health and a stronger immune system.